 MER (Management Expense Ratio)

-A few years ago, the Canadian Securities Administrators (CSA) believe Canadian investors may not truly understand this particular option despite the fact it has been pretty mainstream in Canada for many years.
+Several years ago, the Canadian Securities Administrators (CSA) believed Canadian investors may not truly understand this particular option despite the fact it has been pretty mainstream in Canada for many years.
 As a result, in January 2017 Canadian investors started to see their investment statements take on a new look.
 At that time all dealers (i.e. Manulife Securities) became responsible for preparing client statements with new criteria set out by the Canadian Securities Administrators (CSA) to help investors more clearly understand the breakdown of their investments, returns and any costs associated with investing.

 Financial advisors across the country took initiatives to educate their clients to give them a better understanding of how they are paying for the service and advice on their accounts.
-This MER illustraion can be a helpful graphic: MER Explained-Value of Advice (002).pdf
+This MER illustration can be a helpful graphic: MER Explained-Value of Advice (002).pdf

 If your investments are with your local bank branch for example, you may deal with an employee who is paid a salary to manage client accounts.
 The MER you pay on your investment funds goes to the bank which will in pay all associated fund expenses as well as the salary of employees available to service your account.

-Fee based account management
+Fee-based account management

-This fee based account option that was once primarily reserved for high net worth, or private wealth investors has become increasingly available to the average investor in recent years.
+This fee-based account option that was once primarily reserved for high net worth, or private wealth investors has become increasingly available to the average investor in recent years.
 While minimum investment balances often still apply in order for it to work most efficiently, it has been gaining greater popularity.

 In this scenario, the MER on the investment fund is stripped down to include only the portion of the MER that is to go to the investment company for the fund management, operating and trading expenses and taxes.
 Essentially, the portion of the MER that provides compensation to the dealer and advisor are removed from the MER and replaced by a fee based arrangement with the advisor and client.